-If none of these times are convenient for you, other times may be arranged.
-Please feel free to call me to set up an appointment.
+If none of these times are convenient for you, other times can be arranged by appointment.
+Please feel free to e-mail or call me.

-Class Time: Monday & Wednesday (8:55 - 10:05)
+Class Time: Monday & Wednesday (10:20 - 11:30)

 Class Room: 235 PPHAC

 Course Description:

 The procedures, phenomena, and processes of conditioning and learning in animals and humans compose the subject matter of this course.
 Major issues, research findings, and contemporary theories of conditioning and learning will be considered.
 The behavioral approach to the study of learning will be emphasized.
 Topics include classical (pavlovian) and instrumental (operant) conditioning and their interaction; reinforcement; stimulus generalization, discrimination, and control; biological constraints on learning; and cognitive components of conditioning and learning.